 Finally give your Peach Salsa a final mix to incorporate all the jalapeño.

-Serve on tacos, with chips, or in a burrito.
+Serve with chips, on a taco or in a burrito.

 This recipe is easy to double or quadruple for more guests.